duckweed/duckweed/README.txt

 Duckweed Collaboration
 ======================

-To run:
+To run locally:

 mvn package gae:run

-To package:
+To deploy on google app:

 mvn package gae:deploy

 To run integration tests:

 in one window run -
-mvn gae:deploy
+mvn gae:run

 and in another run -
 mvn verify